UniversalDependencies/docs/_v2/ellipsis.md

 udver: '2'
 ---

-# Ellipsis in UD v2
+# Archived discussion on Ellipsis in UD v2

+> #Notice
+> This is an archive page.
+The final documentation is here http://universaldependencies.org/u/overview/specific-syntax.html#ellipsis

 The `remnant` relation turned out to be a non-optimal way for analyzing complex ellipitical constructions.
 We therefore introduce the following changes in UD v2: